-George MacKay and Dean-Charles Chapman play Schofield and Blake, two young lance corporals enlisted to complete a journey into enemy lines.
-Their mission, the delivery of a message to another company of soldiers poised to launch a potentially catastrophic assault.
-However, this is a journey fraught with risk, as both young men have to work their way through ‘no mans land’ and the towns beyond.
-In turn creating a race against time.
+George MacKay and Dean-Charles Chapman play Schofield and Blake, two young lance corporals ordered to complete a journey behind enemy lines.
+Their mission is to deliver a message to another company of soldiers poised to launch a potentially catastrophic assault.
+However, this is a journey fraught with risk, as both young men have to work their way through a no man’s land of towns and villages in a race against time.
 MacKay and Chapman are outstanding throughout, their understated performances reflecting the dying innocence of young men in the face of war.
 Here, the normality of their conversations is slowly warped and changed by the true horror of the conflict around them.
 Charles Chapman’s Blake is full of bravado and commitment while equally scared and vulnerable, while MacKay’s Scofield wears the mask of a young man who has already seen too much horror.

-1917 has received minor criticism for what some have called a World War One rollercoaster ride.
-A ride that shines with technical brilliance but lacks a deep and compelling story.
-However, this criticism fails to appreciate the delicate script and quiet moments of humanity inherent in Sam Mendes film.
-From casual conversations interrupted by sudden horror, to Scofield finding a young women and child hiding in the darkness beneath a battered town.
-Or the beauty of nature suddenly invaded by the bodies of soldiers as the cherry blossom falls.
-These moments of silence and reflection not only highlight the true devastation of war, but also the mental impact conflict has on the individual.
+1917 has received minor criticisms for what some have called a World War One rollercoaster ride of a movie.
+However, this criticism fails to appreciate the delicate script and quiet moments of reflection and humanity inherent in Sam Mendes’ film.
+Here, we find casual conversations interrupted by sudden inescapable horror, from Scofield finding a young woman and child hiding in the darkness beneath a battered town to the bodies of soldiers floating down a river as the cherry blossom falls.
+These moments of silence and reflection highlight the true devastation of war and the mental impact of conflict on the individual.
 It is here where 1917 carries enormous emotional weight as we become a part of a single journey that takes us beyond the trenches of World War One and into the horror of its reach.

 Director: Sam Mendes